 - If tagging an out of state lamb, the exhibitor must submit a copy of the certificate of veterinary inspection with the statement saying they are free of clinical signs of sore mouth, foot rot and caseous lymphadenitis or the lamb will not be tagged.
 All lambs are required to have a certificate of veterinary inspection issued 30 days prior to shipment and/or ownership.

 - For overall cleanliness and the safety of animals, all feed in tack areas must be in enclosed containers.

 RULE 31: All exhibits entered in competition must be consigned for sale to the Columbia Basin Junior Livestock Show.
 All qualified exhibits must be sold in the auction ring.
 Each exhibitor must lead or drive his/her livestock through the Sale Ring.
+In the event of an emergency and only with prior approval by Board of Directors discretion will an exception be made.
 Any exhibitor’s animal not in the sale line-up at time will be sold at floor price and awards will be withheld.
 No exhibits may be advertised for sale.

 RULE 32: Only those beef, swine, and lambs making classification shall be qualified to be listed and sold in the Sale.
 All animals listed in the Sale must comply with weight requirements.
 No white ribbon market animals will be eligible for the sale.